mailcow/mailcow-dockerized-docs/docs/debug.md

-When a problem occurs, then always for a reason! :slight_smile: What you want to do in such a case is:
+When a problem occurs, then always for a reason!
+What you want to do in such a case is:

 1. Read your logs; follow them to see what the reason for your problem is.
 2. Follow the leads given to you in your logfiles and start investigating.